DINA-Web/guidelines/README.md

 ## Guidelines in Blueprint format

+The .apib is a markdown format that allows for various tooling.

 A `Makefile` is available that can be used to render and validate guidelines written in API Blueprint format.

 Usage: